djugei/dumbnet/README.md

   - [ ] unify SoftMax and other layers
 - [ ] better optimization
 - [ ] ! move to less horrible generics
+- [ ] figure out how to use less type parameters

 ## 1.0 Statement
 This crate will be 1.0 if it has the tools to detect handwriting and is kinda easy to use.